 Verse by Verse Commentary

-4. In verse 22, we learn more about joy.
-The source of it is God.
+4. In verse 22, we learn more about joy; the source of it is God.
 The Lord caused them to rejoice.
 Joy doesn’t come by making up your mind to be happy.
 Many discouraged and depressed people smile while they are at work.
 Waiters smile at their customers.
 Customer service agents give pleasant greetings.
-Teachers temporarily set aside their difficulties and smile and laugh with their students.
+Teachers temporarily set aside their difficulties to smile and laugh with their students.
 However, this is not joy.
 It is a cover, a mask.
 And we all wear this mask often.
 If you find that you are wearing this mask, come to the Lord and ask Him to fill you with true joy.

 Ezra Bible Study E-book: If this inductive Ezra Bible study guide is helpful for you, get the whole Ezra study in one convenient e-book.